 Due to the impressive nutritional benefits of cranberries, there are multiple canine products available utilizing the tart treat.
 For example, you can purchase cranberry infused dog food, treats, and supplements.

 As an illustration, here at PetHonesty we proudly offer a CranBladder Health Supplement specially curated with your beloved dog in mind.
 In addition to the healing power of cranberry, the CranBladder Health Supplement is expertly crafted with the following healthy ingredients:

-- Marshmallow root - Immune system booster and promoter of a healthy urinary tract
+- Marshmallow root - Promotes a healthy Immune system and urinary tract

 Better yet, these tasty treats are safe for dogs of all sizes and breeds.
 We recommend one chew a day for dogs under 25 pounds.
 For dogs 25-50 pounds, we suggest 2 daily chews.
 Finally, for dogs 75 pounds or more, three daily chews are ideal.

 For the hands-on dog parents out there, you can also opt for a homemade approach.
 A quick trip down the Google rabbit hole will yield countless results for homemade cranberry dog treats.
 However, many include oats or other grains, which add zero nutritional value for our four-legged friends.